 And is there something in --stats which will tell me what number of threads to use?

-RE: UNOPTTHREADS even for parallel designs - Added by John Coiner 10 months ago
+RE: UNOPTTHREADS even for parallel designs - Added by John Coiner over 1 year ago

 Par factor is defined in internals.pod: